Sign Up for a Free Account

 Overview

 Opsoclonus myoclonus syndrome, colloquially known as a disease of “dancing feet and dancing eyes,” is a dramatic neurologic syndrome characterized by the presence of opsoclonus and frequently diffuse or focal myoclonus, truncal ataxia, encephalopathy, and brainstem or other cerebellar manifestations.
-The disorder is most frequently autoimmune, parainfectious, and paraneoplastic in both adults and children but has also been seen to occur in metabolic and lesional brain disorders such as tumors or stroke.
+The disorder is most frequently autoimmune, parainfectious, and paraneoplastic in both adults and children but has also been seen to occur in metabolic and lesional brain disorders, such as tumors or stroke.
 Opsoclonus myoclonus ataxia syndrome has been described post-SARS-CoV-2 in both adults and children with variable prognosis posttreatment with IVIG or steroids (21).

 Key points

-• Most adults with paraneoplastic opsoclonus myoclonus may have diffuse or incomplete manifestation of both symptoms and may additionally have truncal titubation, ataxia, and other cerebellar impairments.
+• Most adults with opsoclonus myoclonus may have diffuse or incomplete manifestation of both symptoms and may additionally have truncal titubation, ataxia, and other cerebellar impairments.

 • Adults with paraneoplastic opsoclonus myoclonus syndrome most frequently have underlying small cell lung carcinoma or breast adenocarcinoma.